 Considering just how many apps are out there, how do you get people to even consider downloading yours?
 By leveraging mobile app marketing, of course! 🤓.

 If you’re familiar with the traditional marketing funnel, then you already know that there are specific tactics that align with each stage.
-When it comes to developing a mobile app marketing strategy, there are a few changes you should make to match the in-app customer journey.
+When it comes to developing a mobile app marketing strategy, though, there are a few changes you should make to match the in-app customer journey.

 So, in this piece, I’m going to tell you a bit about each of the stages in the mobile funnel and give you 10 actionable ideas to adjust your strategy.